horkko/biomaj-manager/README.md

 ==============

 This project intends to be a contrib around BioMAJ3 (https://github.com/genouest/biomaj).
-It is a tool box like extending BioMAJ3 by adding some methods helping you to have some more information about your bank like pending bank(s), information about a bank, history of a bank (a.k.a. updated releases) plus some more.
+It is a kind of swiss knife extending BioMAJ3 by adding some methods helping you to have extra information about your banks like pending bank(s), information about a bank, history of a banks (updated releases) plus some more.

 Installation
 ============